 Moving forward the City of Peterborough is embracing the Accessibility for Ontarians with Disabilities Act, 2005 (AODA) which promotes a barrier-free society.
-As a municipality we continue to implement the Customer Service Standards which came into effect in 2008.
-We have now implemented the requirements due for 2011 and 2012 and are preparing training for the Integrated Accessibility Standards.
+As a municipality we continue to implement the Standards for Accessible Customer Service which came into effect in 2008.
+We have now implemented the 2011 and 2012 requirements for the Integrated Accessibility Standards and continue our work on the remaining requirements of the Integrated Accessibility Standards.

-The City will continue to comply with the AODA and will introduce any ongoing initiatives in conjunction with the Integrated Accessibility Standards and the Accessible Built Environment Standards.
+The City will continue to comply with the AODA and will introduce any ongoing initiatives in conjunction with the Standards for Accessible Customer Service, the Integrated Accessibility Standards, the Accessible Built Environment Standards and any other standards released under the AODA.